-I was sitting in a practice court class being taught by Dawson.
+I was sitting in a practice court class being taught by Dawson (a law professor).
 Dawson seemed more playful than usual.
 I was very tired and once I even put my head down on my desk and fell asleep for about a minute, but I quickly woke back up.
 I thought, "Well the main reason I'm tired is because we had to set our clocks up an hour and I lost an hour's sleep.
 I had to get up an hour earlier.
 Daylight savings time."

 We were reading legal cases.
 One case showed the picture of a man and said the man had become a teacher, because, due to the way his face was formed, if he wasn't a teacher he would probably become a bus conductor.
 Since he didn't want to become a bus conductor, he had become a teacher.
 Dawson jovially remarked, "Isn't that a good reason for becoming a teacher, because of the way your face looks?"

 I looked up at Dawson and acted as if I were laughing along with him, although I didn't think what he had said was funny.
 As the class proceeded, Dawson ducked down as if he were expecting someone to throw something at him.
 Everyone in the class was laughing and suddenly I saw a crumpled up piece of paper fly through the air and hit Dawson on the back.
 Dawson stood back up and I didn't think he was going to do anything about the paper having been thrown, but a mean scowl crossed his face as he marched over to the light switch and turned off all the lights in the room except those in the front row.

 He began pointing at people and telling them to stand up.
 He pointed at someone next to me.
 Then he pointed to me and I stood up.
 Finally he had pointed to about 15 people who had stood up and he told us all to come to the front of the room.